-The Accounting Policies set out on pages 94-103 have been applied in producing the statements.
-They are based on best practice and legislative requirements, including CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom for 2017/18.
+The Accounting Policies set out from page 100 have been applied in producing the statements.
+They are based on best practice and legislative requirements, including CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom for 2018/19.